apasqualotto-glitch/easyshipAI/replit.md

 Layout preference: Calculator form should be fully visible below chat interface, not hidden or requiring button clicks to access.
 Homepage design: AI chat interface at top providing detailed quotes, manual calculator form always visible below for additional carrier options.
 No auto-scroll: Page stays at top when users type or AI responds, with loading animation instead of screen jumping.
-Quote display preference: Quotes should open in a new page/tab with original sidebar-style layout when using calculator form.
-AI chat behavior: Provides estimates only, no automatic navigation - directs users to use calculator form for detailed quotes.

 ## System Architecture